JordiOrriols/animatronic/README.md

 You must change the `projects/skeleton/config.py` with your servos information.

-### Calibrate Servos

-`python3 calibrate_servos_cli.py`

-This script allow you to select a servo via CLI.
-You need to select the servo Pin, and then select a start position.
-Recommended 90 deg.
-After that you can use + and - keys to move the servo in 5 deg steps.

-### Play Animation from JSON

-`python3 client.py`

-This script will connect to the server to wait for instructions.
-When running play, will reproduce the JSON animation, and will increase the FPS when possible with interpolations, so the animation should be smother.

 ## Mouth Scripts (Not tested since a lot of time) Not stable